jag1g13/pycgtool/doc/source/index.rst

 Example mapping and bond definition files are present in the ``test/data`` directory.
 Their format is explained below.

 After running PyCGTOOL two files, ``out.gro`` and ``out.itp`` will be created.
 The gro file contains the mapped coarse-grain coordinates with every molecule for which a mapping was provided.
-The itp file contains the parameters for each molecule type.  **NB**: charges are not currently set by PyCGTOOL as MARTINI only allows charges on certain bead types.
+The itp file contains the parameters for each molecule type.

 Mapping / Bond Definition Files
 -------------------------------